 Tooth bonding is a popular procedure in our Philadelphia dental office.
 Usually complete in a single visit, tooth bonding is used for many cosmetic and restorative purposes.
 This treatment can repair minor cosmetic concerns such as white spots on teeth, as well as tooth damage like chips and cracks.
-Dental bonding is a quick and economical dentist treatment that offers natural looking results.
+Dental bonding is a quick and economical treatment that offers natural-looking results.
 While it’s not considered to be a permanent solution, bonding materials are quite long lasting.

 How does tooth bonding work?